ClickCease

 During the Examination

-When you register for the SQE, you have to provide a valid, official photo identification.
+When you register for the SQE, you have to provide valid, official photo identification.
 You will need to upload an image of your ID when you register, to allow the SRA to authenticate it and verify your identity.
 Suitable ID includes a passport or photocard driving licence.
 The SRA recommends using a passport.

 Under the Equality Act 2010, the SRA has an obligation to make reasonable adjustments for any person who has a disability.
 Whilst all candidates must be assessed against the Statement of Solicitor Competence and the Statement of Legal Knowledge, and must reach the Threshold Standard to qualify, reasonable adjustments will be made to ensure that candidates with disabilities are not disadvantaged.
 It is the responsibility of the candidate to identify that they require reasonable adjustments when they register for the SQE1 assessments, and supporting evidence is required.
-It is recommended that if you declare your need for any reasonable adjustments as soon as possible so that sufficient time is given for the SRA to review your request and organise any agreed adjustments.
-Reasonable adjustments are determined and afforded on a case-by-case basis, but can include additional time and breaks, a separate room, a reader and many more.
-The SRA has published a guide on reasonable adjustments available here.

 There is no dress code for SQE1.
 You can wear what you feel comfortable in, but you may be asked to remove bulky external clothing during security checks.
 You are advised to wear sufficient layers of clothing to ensure you are comfortable, depending on the room temperature at the test centre.